Google Translate Disclaimer

 What symptoms should I watch for?

 People can have Q fever without knowing it or mistake it for mild flu.
 Often, it is impossible to tell without laboratory tests.
 There are two forms of Q fever: acute and chronic.
-It usually takes about 20 days after exposure to the bacteria for acute symptoms to occur.
-Most cases are mild, yet some severe cases have been reported.
+It usually takes 2-3 weeks but anywhere between 3-30 days after exposure to the bacteria for acute symptoms to occur.
+Chronic Q fever can develop within a few weeks to years after the initial acute infection.

-• Symptoms for acute Q fever include:
+Symptoms of acute (primary) Q fever include:

 • Chills and sweating

-• Severe headache (especially behind the eyes)
+• Severe headache

 • Weakness

-• Muscle pain
+• Muscle pain including abdominal and chest

-Symptoms of chronic Q fever may include:
+Symptoms of chronic (persistent) Q fever may include:

 • Chills